-The walls of the gallery are filled with almost all of Marianne North's botanical paintings.
+The walls of the gallery are covered with almost all of Marianne North's botanical paintings.

 Marianne North was an unmarried Victorian woman of comfortable means.
-Following the death of her father, she set off in 1871, aged 41, on the first of a series of trips to make a pictorial record of the tropical and exotic plants of the world.
+Following the death of her father (in 1871) she set off on a series of trips to make a pictorial record of the tropical and exotic plants of the world.

-Although she travelled around the world, often with letters of introduction to ambassadors, viceroys, rajahs and governors, whenever possible, she preferred to do her own thing.
-Frequently, she travelled to areas that the 'establishment' thought that she shouldn't visit and it was this independence of spirit that made her journeys one of the most reported subjects in the British newspapers of the period.
+She travelled to areas that the 'establishment' thought she shouldn't visit and it was this independence of spirit that made her journeys one of the most reported subjects in the British newspapers of the period.

 Unlike the tradition in Victorian flower painting, she liked to paint plants in their natural settings.